 - Emergency (to address emergencies, no notice required)

 b.
 Closed (executive session) Meetings.
 Members cannot attend due to confidential nature of topics discussed.
 Executive sessions can be held before or after an open board meeting or as a stand alone meeting on a different day from an open meeting provided 2-day's notice is given (unless it's an emergency executive session meeting).
+Executive session meetings can be in-person or virtual (Zoom) meetings.

 a.
 Standing Committees (long-term committees)